 What's the scoop?

 The program extends over 6 weeks (see program dates below).
 4 weeks will be spent in Toulouse at ENAC and ISAE-SUPAERO, and 1 full week of courses takes place in ISAE-ENSMA Poitiers.
-In addition, two 4-day field trips to Paris and Biarritz are planned.
-In Paris students have the opportunity to attend the International Airshow 2017, and in Biarritz (Basque Country) industrial site visits are organized.
+In addition, two 4-day field trips to Marseille and Arcachon Bay (Bordeaux area) are planned..

 Language of Instruction: English ("Survival French" courses will be provided to students)

 Program Dates: June 1, 2018 - July 13, 2018

 ***Note: This program is designed for a maximum of 25 students, and will not run with fewer than 15.***

 400-level Aerospace Credit (6 credits which fulfill both your in major and out of major technical elective required for your degree)

 Students who participate in the GEA Aviation study abroad program will earn 6 credits of 400-level Aerospace Departmental credit.
 The credits count as technical elective credit for ENAE and AOSS students.
 Students will also earn 1 credit of lower level cultural experiential learning which counts as general elective credit.
 For more information about the course, please visit the GEA Program website.
 GEA also provides admitted students with a guidebook that includes detailed information about course materials and assessment.